Skip to Content

 Schedule:

 Since retiring, Ursula has participated as a panel member for the Daily Journal Judges’ COVID and Courts webinar.
-Further, for the past two years she worked as an on-call consultant/instructor for Safety Center, Inc. and as Special Counsel for Ogletree Deakins Law Firm Workplace Safety Practice Group, providing client advice and participating in symposiums, webinars and stakeholder round table panels.
+Between 2021 and 2023, she worked as an on-call consultant/instructor for Safety Center, Inc. and as Special Counsel for Ogletree Deakins Law Firm Workplace Safety Practice Group, providing client advice and participating in symposiums, webinars and stakeholder round table panels.

-Currently, Ursula is working as the Case Decisions Editor for the Cal/OSHA Reporter, a weekly publication.
+In addition to teaching for UC San Diego OTIEC, Ursula is the Case Decisions Editor for Cal-OSHA Reporter, a weekly publication.
 She provides an insider analysis of the ALJ's and Appeals Boards’ decisions summarizing how they arrived at their conclusions.